Flatness-Aware Prompt Selection Improves Accuracy and Sample Efficiency: Acknowledgments

 \section{Acknowledgments}

 We thank the students in the Center for Language and Speech Technologies (CLSP) for their insightful feedback.
 The authors would like to thank anonymous reviewers for their constructive feedback.
-This project is supported by generous gifts from Johns Hopkins University, Allen Institute for AI and Amazon.
+This project is supported by generous gifts from Johns Hopkins University, Allen Institute for AI, and Amazon.
+GPU machines for conducting experiments were provided by ARCH Rockfish cluster (\url{https://www.arch.jhu.edu}).